 Hardball

-Players progress from Kwik Cricket to hardball, typically aged about 10 or 11, although the age when a child is ready for that move varies greatly between 9 and 13 as individuals develop at different ages, and this is a judgement made by the Head Coach and Junior Cricket Manager.
+Players progress from Kwik Cricket to hardball, typically aged about 10 or 11, although the age when a child is ready for that move varies greatly between 9 and 13 as individuals develop at different ages, and this is a judgement made by the Head Coach.

 Primary School Team